Flockenberger/bdo-knowledge-waypoints/readme.md

 # 📍 Black Desert Online – Knowledge Waypoints

+THIS REPOSITORY IS A WORK IN PROGRESS.
+STUFF MAY BE INCOMPLETE OR MISSING!

 This repository contains a collection of Knowledge Waypoint files for Black Desert Online (BDO).
 These waypoints provide quick access to various in-game locations.